NeoSOFT-Technologies/mobile-android/wiki/docs/modules/request manager.md

 # Request Manager

-Request manager is used to process any request from viewmodel to respective repositories.
+Request manager is used to process any request from Viewmodel to respective Repositories.

 ## Usability

-1. Wrap the request inside the RequestManager object like below,
+1. Wrap the request inside the RequestManager object like below,here T can be class of interest for example User in this case

    ```
-   object : RequestManager<User>(preCheck = {
+   object : RequestManager<T>(preCheck = {
        when {
            Validator.isEmpty(email) -> throw AppError(
                appErrorType = AppErrorType.EmailEmpty,